Production of extra quarks at the Large Hadron Collider beyond the Narrow Width Approximation: Introduction

 In order to be as model independent as possible, experimental searches for VLQs exploit an economical approach, assuming that only one new VLQ is present beyond the SM, consider QCD processes alone and parametrise the production and decay dynamics using the Narrow Width Approximation (NWA).
 While this procedure is clearly very appropriate for several parameter configurations of new physics models containing VLQs, there are others where the aforementioned assumptions would not be correct.
 For example, most VLQ models predict in general the existence of a new {quark sector}, which implies the presence of more than just one new coloured state, so that, especially when such states are (nearly) degenerate in mass, significant interference effects may occur.
 This has been pointed out in Ref.~\cite{Barducci:2013zaa} where it was also shown how to account for them in a model-independent way, at least in the case of two VLQs being present and with moderate intrinsic width (say, less than 10\% of the mass).
 As for the reliance on QCD pair production only, this approach has been {recently superseeded too}, as EW processes have also been explored \cite{Aad:2013rna}), using a parameterisation which largely maintains a model independent approach.

 An aspect that has received less attention so far is the adoption of the NWA and its limitations.
-It is well known that, in the case of the top quark, effects induced onto the inclusive cross section by its finite width are of ${\cal O}(\Gamma_t/m_t)^2$, hence generally negligible, as $m_t\approx173$ GeV and $\Gamma_t\approx1.5$ GeV.
-One would naively expect that similar effects in the case of VLQs would be of the same size, i.e., of ${\cal O}(\Gamma_{\rm VLQ}/\Gamma_{\rm VLQ})^2$.
-However, it should be noted that, as $m_{\rm VLQ}$ is unknown, also $\Gamma_{\rm VLQ}$ is, so that the aforementioned corrections may not be negligible, if $\Gamma_{\rm VLQ}/m_{\rm VLQ}$ is not very small.
+It is well known that, in the case of the top quark, effects induced onto the inclusive cross-section by its finite width are of ${\cal O}(\Gamma_t/m_t)^2$, hence generally negligible, as $m_t\approx173$ GeV and $\Gamma_t\approx1.5$ GeV.
+A study of finite width effects in final states corresponding to top pair production has been performed in Ref.\cite{Kauer:2001sp}.
+One would naively expect that similar effects in the case of VLQs would be of the same size, i.e., of ${\cal O}(\Gamma_{\rm VLQ}/M_{\rm VLQ})^2$.
+However, it should be noted that, as $M_{\rm VLQ}$ is unknown, also $\Gamma_{\rm VLQ}$ is, so that the aforementioned corrections may not be negligible, if $\Gamma_{\rm VLQ}/M_{\rm VLQ}$ is not very small.
 In fact, also differences between the case of the top quark and a VLQ due to the different structure of their couplings in the charged decay currents would play a role\footnote{Notice that {VLQs may also decay through flavour changing neutral currents}, involving both the Higgs and $Z$ bosons.}.
-In this connection, one should recall that, in taking the NWA, as generally done in most Monte Carlo (MC) programs used {in phenomenological and experimental analyses}, one neglects off-diagonal spin effects which stem from the quark (top or vector-like) being massive and whose size is intimately related to the vector/axial (or left/right) composition of the fermionic state entering the charged decay currents and, of course, to the value of the ratio $\Gamma_{\rm VLQ}/m_{\rm VLQ}$.
+In this connection, one should recall that, in taking the NWA, as generally done in most Monte Carlo (MC) programs used {in phenomenological and experimental analyses}, one neglects off-diagonal spin effects which stem from the quark (top or vector-like) being massive and whose size is intimately related to the vector/axial (or left/right) composition of the fermionic state entering the charged decay currents and, of course, to the value of the ratio $\Gamma_{\rm VLQ}/M_{\rm VLQ}$.
 Furthermore, these very same two aspects also enter the interfering terms between the heavy quark (top or vector-like) signal (whichever way this is defined in terms of Feynman diagrams) and the background (which would then be represented by all the other graphs leading to the same final state).
 Needless to say, one should then not assume that what is valid for the treatment of off-shellness effects of the top quark (and consequent interferences) remains so for VLQs as well.